 1. Joseph obeyed without delay – We see this in verse 13.
 An angel of the Lord passes on a message to Joseph.
 The message is fairly simple.
 Joseph is to get up and go to Egypt.
 But there were great challenges to obeying this.
 Jesus was a baby or a toddler.
 The trip to Egypt was well over 100 miles.
 And they likely had to make the walk on foot and with a young child.
 For those of you who travel with little children know it is difficult.
 Normally a family wouldn’t even consider making a trip like that.
 If they did, they would probably want adequate time to prepare.
 They would want to say “goodbye” to their friends and family and pack up for the road.

 But notice that Joseph left in the middle of the night.
-He did not roll over in bed and decide to get just a couple of more hours of sleep.
-Instead he got his family together and probably threw some stuff in a bag and then started walking while it was still dark (and with no flashlight.)
+He did not roll over in bed and decided to get just a couple of more hours of sleep.
+Instead, he got his family together and probably threw some stuff in a bag and then started walking while it was still dark (and with no flashlight.)
 Can you think of anyone in the Bible who was given a similar command?
 How did they respond?
-Discuss the story of Lot and his families disobedience and his own slow obedience.
+Discuss the story of Lot and his family’s disobedience and his own slow obedience.
 Joseph is a great example to us.
 He was given a command by the Lord.
 And he obeyed immediately without delay.

 Application: We too are given many commands by the Lord.
 What commands have we been given?
 We are commanded to seek first His kingdom.
 We are commanded to build up treasure in heaven.
-We are commanded to use the gifts He has given us for building up the church and glorifying Him.
+We are commanded to use the gifts He has given us for building up the church and glorify Him.
 We are commanded to make disciples.
 We are commanded to sow the seed of the Word.
 Sometimes these things may not seem as urgent as the command to Joseph, but they are urgent and they are also very important.

 If Joseph disobeyed, then Jesus could have been killed.
 If Jesus was killed as a baby there would be no salvation.
 If Joseph disobeyed, then the billions of people who have lived since his time would all die completely without hope.
-Of course God is also sovereign so this did not happen.
-At the same time, when we sow the seed of the Word it gives people and opportunity to hear and believe the good news when otherwise they may not have that opportunity.
+Of course, God is also sovereign so this did not happen.
+At the same time, when we sow the seed of the Word it gives people an opportunity to hear and believe the good news when otherwise they may not have that opportunity.

 2. Mary and Jesus had to obey too – Joseph wasn’t the only one who had to obey.
 Mary and Jesus did too.
 Jesus was a baby or a toddler at the time so he didn’t have much choice.
-But some 2 year olds would surely throw a fit at being woken up in the middle of the night and starting on a journey.
+But some 2-year-olds would surely throw a fit at being woken up in the middle of the night and starting on a journey.
 Mary too had to obey.
 She did not have the same dream Joseph had.
 She hadn’t been given the command directly from the Lord.
 Her husband woke her up in the middle of the night and said, “We need to go to Egypt.
 I had a dream.”
 A lot of wives would not believe that.
 A lot of wives would argue.
 A lot of wives would want more time.
 They would need time to prepare.
 They would want to say “goodbye” to friends.
 They would want to leave at a reasonable time of day.
 But Mary is a great example of godly submission.

 Submission doesn’t require complete understanding or agreement.
-Instead true submission is following the husband’s lead (as God’s designated leader of the family) even without complete understanding.
+Instead, true submission is following the husband’s lead (as God’s designated leader of the family) even without complete understanding.
 Application: Wives should learn from this passage the importance of submitting without complete understanding or complete information.
 Husbands should see from this passage what it means to be a leader.
 Most of the time husbands should consult their wives and discuss and make decisions together.
 But there may be a time when immediate action is required.
-There may be a time when the husband needs to make decisive action.
+There may be a time when the husband needs to take decisive action.
 Husbands should be ready to take that decisive action to follow the Lord’s leading and also be ready to take responsibility for that choice.

 3. God did not miraculously deliver them from difficulties – Joseph and Mary faced a lot of difficulties on their path even as they sought to obey God.
 Their baby was born in a stable.
 They were forced to flee their home in the middle of the night because the king wanted their child dead.
-After that they would then have to take a long and dangerous journey to a foreign country and live for years in a culture they were not familiar with.
+After that, they would then have to take a long and dangerous journey to a foreign country and live for years in a culture they were not familiar with.
 And yet some people teach that if you obey God your life will be smooth and easy.
 They teach that God will make His follower’s life prosperous.
 They teach that if you believe something enough then God will give it to you.

 Those who teach such things ignore the very clear teaching in the Bible that even those who faithfully obey Him face trials/difficulties/persecutions.
 God never promises to give an easy life to His followers.
 In fact, He promises just the opposite.
 Mary and Joseph were the mother and adopted father of God’s own son.
 If God had ever desired to protect any family from facing any difficulties, one would think that He would want His own son’s family to have an easy life.
 But He didn’t choose an easy life for Jesus.
 So what does this mean for us?

 Application: Some people will lose faith when they face trials.
 These people may think that the trials are evidence that God is not with them or does not care about them.
-But God cared about Mary and Joseph and Jesus.
+But God cared about Mary Joseph and Jesus.
 And they still faced trials.
 Do not get discouraged when you face trials.
 Do not lose faith.
 Do not think that life is unfair.
 And do not compare yourself to others who may face fewer trials than you.
-Instead let the life of Jesus strengthen your faith.
+Instead, let the life of Jesus strengthen your faith.
 Remember that even though Jesus and His family faced trials, God protected them in the midst of those trials.
 And God will also preserve His plans for you and your future even in the midst of the trials you face.

 4. On Herod – The story of Herod is sad.
 He had every opportunity to turn to the Lord.
 He had every opportunity to humble himself.
 He had the position to make a big difference for God’s people.
 He could have used his position to be a herald that the Messiah had arrived.
 We know that kings had a huge sway over their people.
 If Herod (and his sons) accepted Jesus, then maybe the whole nation would have as well.
 But Herod was prideful.
 He refused to see the signs.
 Now he has been dead for over 2000 years.
 And what legacy has he left behind?
 He did oversee the building of some amazing buildings, but those are mostly destroyed and whatever is left will be destroyed.
 His legacy is that of an evil tyrant, a hater of light, a tool of Satan.
 His death was very painful.
 And now his punishment is far worse than that.

-Note that many non-Christian historians deny that this massacre of innocents ever takes place.
+Note that many non-Christian historians deny that this massacre of innocents ever took place.
 They deny it because it is not recorded in secular history books.
 But this is not a good reason to deny it takes place and instead confirms that many approach the Bible with a prejudice to disbelieve anything in it that they can.
 This massacre fits everything we know about Herod’s character.
 He had many people murdered.
 On one occasion he had 300 prominent leaders murdered.
 On another occasion he had his brother-in-law murdered during a game of polo.
 He had his most beloved wife (out of 10) murdered.
 He had three of his sons murdered.
 As his death approached, he ordered that many prominent Jews be taken into an arena in Jericho.
 He ordered that they be killed as soon as he died.

 The purpose was so that the nation would go into mourning.
 Even if the mourning wasn’t for him, apparently it comforted him to know someone would be mourning.
-His life shows increasing paranoid and violent behavior the closer he got to this own death.
+His life shows increasing paranoid and violent behavior the closer he gets to his own death.
 It entirely fits his character to believe he had these babies murdered.
 And if the population of Bethlehem was about 300 people at that time (like some historians suggest), the number of male babies under 2 could have been very small, six or seven or even less (accounting for some natural variance in a sample size so small.)
 Would other historians have surely written about the king having killed several children in a rural and insignificant town?
 Of course not.
 And even if it was written about, it is reasonable to conclude that those records have been lost in the 2000 years since then.

 What lessons do we learn from his life?